National Parks / 国立公園

-A National Park is a unique and important place to be preserved for the future.
-Finding out why a park might be registered as a National Park can only deepen your understanding of Japan.
-In National Parks, there are rules that must be followed in accordance with the Natural Park Act.
+National parks represent unique environments to be preserved for the future generations.
+Knowing the reason for a park to be registered as a National Park might help you deepen the understanding of Japan.
+There are rules to be followed in accordance with the National Park Act.

 Shizuoka